-A student who wishes to question his/her attendance designation (absent, present, late, or left early) must contact the instructor of the course in writing before the course ends or within the first two weeks of the next semester/term.
+Attendance is documented for each class in every course in the student database by entering the number of minutes attended.
+When a student is absent, late, or leaves early, the missed class time is deducted from the total scheduled class time.
+A student who wishes to question his/her attendance marked in the database must contact the instructor of the course in writing before the course ends or within the first two weeks of the next semester/term.
 This includes the summer terms, even if the student decides not to take course(s) during the summer terms.
 The instructor will review the request and reply to the student regarding the facts of the student's attendance record.
 The school dean and Registrar may be copied on the written request and facts regarding the attendance record.